francescoben/docker-node-raneto/README.md

 ## Usage

 This image works mounting a local documentation folder in a volume inside the container, and exposing Raneto on port 80.
-If you want to change your Raneto configuration, use this image as base and copy a new configuration file in `/srv/raneto/config.js`.
+It also supports a custom configuration file for Raneto.

-To run the image issue:
+To run the image mounting only documentation's folder issue:

-`docker run -p 80:80 -v </path/to/your/content>:/srv/raneto/content -d francescoben/raneto`
+`docker run -p 80:80 -v </path/to/your/content>:/srv/raneto/content -d francescoben/docker-node-raneto`

+To run the image with documentation's folder and a custom config file issue:

+`docker run -p 80:80 -v </path/to/your/content-folder>:/srv/raneto/content -v </path/to/your/config-file>:/srv/raneto/config.js  -d francescoben/docker-node-raneto`

 You can then browse your content visiting: